Generation of minimum energy entangled states: Conclusions

 We have then compared the efficiency of these zero-temperature generation processes as well as the expended energy to run them, both in general and in the case of a specific $3 \times 4$ system, complex enough to unveil the difference between the various protocols.
 In doing so, we have exploited the relevant fact that our protocols can be also applied to generate states different from the MEESs.
-In particular, some methods can be used to reach any state of system $S$ (with proper modifications when needed), while others can only give states the Schmidt decomposition of which is in the basis $\ket{E_i}$ [cfr.
+In particular, some methods can be used to reach any state of system $S$ (with proper modifications when needed), whereas others can only give states the Schmidt decomposition of which is in the basis $\ket{E_i}$ [cfr.
 Eq.~\eqref{eq:TargetStates}].
 By means of a detailed comparison, we have identified, in the specific $3 \times 4$ system, which are the best-performing protocols.
 Depending on how much entanglement is required and the spectra of the systems, the better approaches are, in general, one between those based on $\tilde{U}_A$ and $\tilde{U}_B$, or the modified simple one.
+Even if the MEESs are not the states minimizing the expended energy to run the generation protocol, we have numerically found, in all systems that we have simulated, that they are very close to them, so that, they are, in general, cheaper to generate than the vast majority of other states.
 Concerning an experimental implementation of the corresponding interaction Hamiltonians, one can easily find the matrix for all five approaches and realize which is the easiest one to implement.